mjf1406/worksheet-generators/README.md

 2024/08/08

-- added: Assigner, Round-Robin
+- added: Assigner, Round-Robin & user can download or print the resultant table as PDF
-- added: Assigner, Random tool
+- added: Assigner, Random tool & user can download or print the resultant table as PDF

 2024/08/06